Sanabel8/GROWTH-MENDSET/README.md

 reading notse

-my name IS sanabel Iam acivil eng Iam taking this course to develope my self in programming domaine
+I am Sanabel Abu-Ezbead ,a civil Engineering I Join to this course to develop my skills in programming

 -----------------------------------------Tabel of content for code 102--------------------------------